donut-party/system/README.md

          (report-error error-report e))))
 ```

-Note that you would need to make the `:start` handlers for `:logger` and
+Note that you would need to make the `::ds/start` handlers for `:logger` and
 `:error-reporter` _idempotent_, meaning that calling `:start` on an
 already-started component should not create a new instance but use an existing
 one.
 The code would look something like this: